Jeimer Candelario Preview, Player Props: Cubs vs. Tigers

 Jeimer Candelario At The Plate

-- Among the qualified hitters in MLB action, he ranks 48th in batting average, 31st in on-base percentage, and 30th in slugging.
+- Among qualified hitters in MLB action, he ranks 45th in batting average, 28th in on-base percentage, and 26th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.